About

 - Check official booking rules on GOV.UK

-The site uses official public facts as the source layer, then rewrites explanations in original, simpler language.
+The site uses official public facts, then explains them in original, simpler language.

 It does not copy the official handbook prose.